SUPPORTED BY RELMADA THERAPEUTICS, INC

 In this interview, Marco Pappagallo, MD, chief medical officer of Relmada Therapeutics, Inc, shares insight regarding the investigation of REL-1017 and its potential role in the treatment spectrum.
-He previously served as professor and director of pain research in the Department of Anesthesiology, at Mount Sinai, holds 4 patents for novel nonopioid analgesic approaches to chronic pain, and has edited and authored 4 textbooks and more than 100 articles in peer-reviewed journals.
+He previously served as Professor and Director of Pain research in the Department of Anesthesiology, at Mount Sinai Medical Center in New York City, holds 4 patents for novel nonopioid analgesic approaches to chronic pain, and has edited and authored 4 textbooks and more than 100 articles in peer-reviewed journals.

 Could you talk about your role at Relmada Therapeutics Inc as a pain management specialist, active clinician, and published author?

-I have been a [chief medical officer] before and [have] enjoyed how my clinical experience [has] help[ed] guide drug development and other aspects of the very complex process of advancing an investigational program toward FDA submission and approval.
+I have been a Chief Medical Officer before and enjoyed how my clinical experience has helped guide drug development and other aspects of the complex process of advancing an investigational program toward FDA submission and approval.

 How would you characterize the current treatment spectrum and unmet needs for patients with MDD?

 There is a very large number of approved drugs for depression, yet both clinicians and patients recognize the limitations of today’s therapies and the need for additional options.
-In terms of efficacy, as well known from the STAR*D trial, over half of patients treated with antidepressants continue to experience meaningful symptoms of depression.
+In terms of efficacy, as demonstrated by the STAR*D trial, more than half of patients treated with antidepressants continue to experience meaningful symptoms of depression.
 Delayed onset is an additional limitation, with current treatments taking 4 to 8 weeks to work—when they work.
 We also hear from clinicians, patients, and the advocacy community about burdensome adverse effects affecting long-term adherence and overall quality-of-life, such as sexual dysfunction and weight gain.
-For adjunctive treatments, there are currently only 3 options approved by the FDA, all of which are atypical antipsychotics with neurological and metabolic adverse effects.
-A safe, well-tolerated treatment option that is effective and works quickly could mean a great deal [to patients and their families].
+In terms of adjunctive treatments for MDD, there are currently only 3 options approved by the FDA, all of which are atypical antipsychotics with neurological and metabolic adverse effects.
+A safe, well-tolerated treatment option that is effective and works quickly could mean a great deal to patients and their families.

 What should clinicians know about the investigational drug REL-1017 before considering referring patients or participating as an investigator site?

-The therapeutic potential of esmethadone was first identified and explored at [NewYork-Presbyterian Hospital]/[Weill] Cornell [Medicine].
+The therapeutic potential of esmethadone was first identified and explored at NewYork Presbyterian/Weill Cornell Medicine.
 Researchers observed that when esmethadone was tried in late-stage cancer patients, their pain did not improve but there were positive effects on mood.
 In parallel, we were learning more about the NMDAR’s role in depression.
-Since then, phase 1 and 2 studies have confirmed esmethadone’s potential as a safe, effective antidepressant with quite rapid onset.
+Since then, phase 1 and 2 studies have supported esmethadone’s continued development as a potentially safe, effective antidepressant with quite rapid onset.
 However, these very encouraging results need to be further confirmed in larger and longer phase 3 studies.
 Relmada Therapeutics, Inc is currently conducting these studies as part of our RELIANCE Clinical Research Program.

 What should psychiatrists know about the design of the RELIANCE program in MDD?

 We are enrolling!
-RELIANCE is designed to evaluate the potential for REL-1017 as a treatment for MDD.
+The RELIANCE Clinical Research Program is designed to evaluate the potential for REL-1017 as a treatment for MDD.
 It includes studies assessing the investigational drug as an adjunctive treatment as well as monotherapy.
-The program includes randomized placebo-controlled studies with a treatment phase of 28 days, which can be followed by a longterm, open-label safety study in which all participants receive REL-1017, the investigational drug.
+The program includes randomized placebo-controlled studies with a treatment phase of 28 days, which can be followed by a long-term, open-label safety study in which all participants receive REL-1017, the investigational drug.

-In all placebo-controlled studies in the RELIANCE Clinical Research Program, [participants] have a 1:1 ratio, or a 50/50 chance of receiving a placebo during the 28-day treatment phase.
-All participants in the placebo-controlled studies will have the option to roll over into RELIANCE-OLS, the open-label, [long-term] safety study in which every participant will receive REL-1017.
-The duration of RELIANCE-OLS is at least 1 year.
-The long-term, open-label study will also include people who enroll directly, without previous RELIANCE trial participation.
+In all placebo-controlled studies in the RELIANCE Clinical Research Program, participants have a 1:1 ratio, or a 50/50 chance of receiving a placebo during the 28-day treatment phase.
+All participants in the placebo-controlled studies will have the option to roll over into RELIANCE-OLS, the longterm, open-label safety study in which all participants receive REL-1017.
+The duration of RELIANCE-OLS is at least 1 year and the study will also include people who enroll directly, without previous RELIANCE trial participation.

 Can you share more details about the design of the program—specifically, eligibility criteria and outcome measures?